great-expectations/great_expectations/docs/guides/setup/installation/hosted_environment.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Great Expectations can be deployed in environments such as Databricks, AWS EMR, Google Cloud Composer, and others.
-This guide will provide resources to successfully install Great Expectations in a hosted environment.
+These environments do not always have a typical file system where Great Expectations can be installed.
+This guide will provide tool-specific resources to successfully install Great Expectations in a hosted environment.

 ## Install Great Expectations